Quick recap of this article

 So, what can you do about cutting costs?

-One of the most effective solutions available nowadays is to find a reliable game development company that will give you a good rate.
+One of the most effective solutions available nowadays is to find a reliable game development partner that will give you a good rate.
 Most outsourcing companies operate in countries with a low cost of labor, so you often end up paying less than you would for specialists hired locally.

 This is certainly true with Game-Ace.